brandonzstride/kocaml-cubing/README.md

 ## Notices

 This project is a work in progress.
-Please do not expect it to do anything meaningful for the time being.
+There is meaningful functionality, but please do not expect it to solve a cube yet.
 Refer to the **Status** section below to see what works.
-(Update: it does do very meaningful this, but it doesn't solve a cube yet!)

 **This project is entirely my interpretation of Herbert Kociemba's explanation on [kociemba.org](http://kociemba.org/cube.htm)**.
 I do not refer to any code that implements the Two-Phase algorithm.
 I give credit for the ideas behind the algorithm to Herbert Kociemba.
 Implementation details are all my own, and I will note my algorithmic additions in this README.

 Written in `OCaml 5.0.0`.
 Depends on `Core`, `ppx_jane`, and `OUnit2`.

 This project adheres to functional standards and uses no mutation **except when contained under the hood of a module and can appear to be completely functional**.
 I use `Core` for stronger types than `Base` or `Batteries`.
-Exceptions are used for logical impossibilities and are only thrown if there is a mistake in the code logic.
+Exceptions are used for logical impossibilities and are only thrown if there is a mistake in the code logic; they are never intentionally caught as an implementation choice.

 ## Overview